All Episodes

 And so their influence certainly seems to have waned in some ways, but they're still having a lot of success.

-Obviously, the Dobbs decision was a huge victory for them and really what they had been working for many years.
+Obviously, the Dobbs decision was a huge victory for them and really what they had been working for for many years.

 And so in a lot of ways, they have what they need right now.

-The Tech Right, this is one of so this is one of the two sort of newer factions of the Republican Party that's complicating things.
+The tech right, this is one of, so this is one of the two sort of newer factions of the Republican Party that's complicating things.

-Elon, of course, was a big part of that and it's a little murky what exactly his role will be with the Republican Party specifically going into 2028.
+Elon, of course, was a big part of that, and it's a little murky what exactly his role will be with the Republican Party specifically going into 2028.

-But people like Mark Andreessen, people like David Sachs, who are these big names in Silicon Valley, obviously numbers wise in Silicon Valley, it's still largely for the Democrats, but these people have been very outspoken in favor of Trump and in favor of Trump embracing things like crypto and digital currency and calling on less intense regulation on AI and more freedom to innovate in AI in a way that others in the party have
+But these people have been very outspoken in favor of Trump and in favor of Trump embracing things like crypto and digital currency and calling on less intense regulation on AI and more freedom to innovate in AI in a way that others in the party have been very reluctant to do.

 And then the last category we have, like the tech right, sort of newer to this Trump coalition, particularly in 2024.

-But in 2024 specifically, we saw a number of these former Democrats associated with Bobby Kennedy and then people like Tulsi Gabbard.
+The tech right, you know, we've seen that percolating for some years, but in 2024 specifically, we saw a number of these former Democrats associated with Bobby Kennedy and then people like Tulsi Gabbard who said that they were part of the Maha movement.

 They were brought into Trump's movement because they were really impressed with Kennedy endorsing Trump and becoming part of his coalition.